NuevoFoundation/workshops/content/english/pygame-pong/activity-4.md

 ---

 # Activity 4

 Now you know how to change key assignments to control a paddle's movement.
-Great work!
+Awesome work!

 We have added movement for the left paddle.
-Can you apply the knowledge about the `Paddle` object and its attributes that influence its movement on screen to change the key assignment for the right paddle?
+Can you change the key assignment for the right paddle using your knowledge of the `Paddle` object and its attributes that influence its movement on screen?

-Find `// TODO (ACTIVITY 4)` in the code.
+Find `# TODO (ACTIVITY 4)` in the code.
 Modify the appropriate attribute value for the right paddle such that pressing the `'UP'` key moves the right paddle up.

 {{% notice tip %}}

 Press <b>run</b> to confirm the result.

 {{% /notice %}}

 <iframe height="600px" width="100%" src="https://replit.com/@nuevofoundation/PongLessonStudent?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Takeaway

-You have just modified `up_key` attribute in `Paddle` class to influence how the right paddle object should move on screen.
+You have just modified the `up_key` attribute in the `Paddle` class to influence how the right paddle object should move on-screen.